Skip to content

 AdvantagesRisks

-Shared deposit — reach the minimum faster or put down a larger amount for better [rates](/blog/mortgage-rates-explained)Credit files become linked, potentially affecting future solo borrowing
+Shared deposit, so you reach the minimum faster or put down more for better [rates](/blog/mortgage-rates-explained)Credit files become linked, which can affect your future solo borrowing

 Split monthly repayments, bills, and maintenance costsDisagreements about selling or remortgaging can lead to legal disputes